 - You were found to have used the services of an undisclosed immigration representative for your application to the MPNP.

 MPNP has sole discretion: If your application was refused you may – in limited circumstances – formally request a review of the MPNP decision.

-If refused, you may reapply to the MPNP after six months from the date on your result letter provided that you have addressed the reasons why your application was not approved.
+If refused, you may reapply to the MPNP after six months from the date on your result letter or after you have addressed the reasons for the refusal.
 When you reapply you must show that you have sufficient training, experience and/or a stronger connection to Manitoba to warrant your new application.

 To withdraw your application: Send the MPNP a written request signed by you, the applicant.
 (To withdraw your application after receiving a letter of approval you must notify both the MPNP and the Canadian visa office to which the MPNP sent your certificate of nomination.)